graphery/grapper-doc/src/guide/starter/resume.md

 The `<template>` section defines the main SVG structure.
-This section can contain SVG elements such as `circle`, `line`, `rect`, and more, enriched with dynamic attributes and directives provided by GRAPHANE.
+This section can contain SVG elements such as `circle`, `line`, `rect`, and more, enriched with dynamic attributes and directives provided by GRAPPER.

 ## **Directives in `grapper-view`**

-GRAPHANE extends SVG functionality with several directives and dynamic attributes that allow for interactive and reactive SVG elements:
+GRAPPER extends SVG functionality with several directives and dynamic attributes that allow for interactive and reactive SVG elements:

 - **`g-for`**: Iterates over arrays or objects in the data to create repeated elements.